-Data from the Framingham cohort suggest that pericardial effusion may be present in up to 6.5% of the adult population.
-In the Framingham cohort, the incidence increased with age, with only 1.2% of patients <50 years of age having effusion detected on echocardiogram.
-Most people with effusions had no recognisable cardiac disease.
-Overall, the incidence of more than a small effusion is very low.
+Data from the Framingham cohort suggest that pericardial effusion may be present in up to 6.5% of the general adult population.
+Prevalence increased with age, from <1% in patients aged 20 to 30 years to more than 15% in patients aged 80 years and over.
+Most people in the study had small effusions and no recognisable cardiac disease.

 Pericardial anatomy and physiology

-The semi-rigid properties of the pericardium serve as a constraint on cardiac filling and promote ventricular interdependence.
 Under normal conditions, a pericardial reserve volume exists to accommodate physiological changes in ventricular filling conditions.
 However, if this reserve volume is exceeded, pericardial pressure increases rapidly and significantly limits cardiac filling.
-The relatively inelastic pericardium is able to grow under conditions of chronic stress such as left ventricular dilation or a slowly accumulating pericardial effusion, although once the pericardial pressure-volume relationship reaches its non-compliant stage, expansion is limited and small increases in volume produce a dramatic increase in pericardial pressure, severely impairing ventricular filling.
+The relatively inelastic pericardium is able to stretch under conditions of chronic stress such as left ventricular dilation or a slowly accumulating pericardial effusion.
+However, once the pericardial pressure-volume relationship reaches its non-compliant stage, expansion is limited and small increases in volume produce a dramatic increase in pericardial pressure, severely impairing ventricular filling.

 Department of Cardiology